Mixed spin-boson coupling for qubit readout with suppressed residual shot-noise dephasing: Circuit realizations of mixed-coupling

-Taking the values of $\chi$ and $\chi'$ given by the circuit simulations as shown in Fig.~\ref{fig:4 fluxonium molecule}(c), we perform time-domain readout simulations as outlined in Section~\ref{sec:readout}.
-Setting $n_{\text{steady}} = 15$, we obtain readout fidelities as shown in Fig.~\ref{fig:4 fluxonium molecule}(d) where the readout error goes below $10^{-4}$ within $300$~ns assuming perfect measurement efficiency.
-For a more realistic value of the measurement efficiency of 25\%, we still obtain a measurement error below $10^{-3}$ within $400$~ns.
+Taking the values of $\chi$ and $\chi'$ given by the circuit simulations as shown in Fig.~\ref{fig:4 fluxonium molecule}(c), we perform time-domain readout simulations as outlined in Sec.~\ref {sec:readout}.
+Under the condition that the maximum transient resonator photon population is below 15, we obtain readout fidelities as shown in Fig.~\ref{fig:4 fluxonium molecule}(d), where the readout error goes below $10^{-4}$ within 150~ns assuming perfect measurement efficiency.
+For a more realistic value of the measurement efficiency of 25\%, we still obtain a measurement error around $10^{-3}$ within $200$~ns.
+Using the same conditions, we also plot the result from the full master equation simulation, and we see that the result is very similar to the semiclassical approach.
 Note that in Fig.~\ref{fig:4 fluxonium molecule}(d), we also plot the readout fidelity contribution from a small $\chi$ set to the same value obtained for $\chi'$ in the circuit simulations.
 The linear dispersive readout, however, has low fidelity.
-Similarly, when both the linear and nonlinear cases are included, the results do not differ notably from the purely nonlinear readout.
+Similarly, when both the linear and nonlinear terms are included, the results do not differ notably from the purely nonlinear readout.